 STEP 3: DEPLOY YOUR MOBILITY PROGRAM IN PHASES

 If everyone is still on board, you should plan to launch the rest of your deployment in phases.
+You will want to consider departmental, location and productivity needs when planning this.
 You will find additional elements of scale or context that you and everyone else forgot to consider and you will be thankful if you don’t have to address all of them at once.
 As Rob Seemann, VP of Sales and Marketing for Vox Mobile says, “Deploying mobility at scale exposes gaps that are very hard to see until you’ve experienced them.
 When we have a scoping conversation with a customer, we always hear them say ‘I hadn’t thought about that’ about a dozen times.”

 Some of our favorites include: